-Black Walnut has dark green deciduous foliage on a tree with a round habit of growth.
+Butternut has dark green deciduous foliage on a tree with a round habit of growth.
 The large pinnately compound leaves turn yellow in fall.
 It produces brown nuts in late fall.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.
-The furrowed black bark adds an interesting dimension to the landscape.